 Lowering prices on commercial real estate rents is usually a not-so-welcome decision for landlords, property owners and investors.
-Still, even the strongest markets can’t remain that way forever, and when the downturn comes, you’ll need a plan to protect your investment, keep at least some profits flowing and ensure your property doesn’t sit vacant while you wait for the market to improve.
+Still, even the strongest markets at the height of the real estate cycle can’t remain that way forever, and when the downturn comes, you’ll need a plan to protect your investment, keep at least some profits flowing and ensure your property doesn’t sit vacant while you wait for the market to improve.

 If you’re struggling to find tenants for your commercial property, and are at risk of not meeting your occupancy rate, rent concessions, also called rental concessions, can make your property more attractive to potential tenants when there’s more supply than demand.
 Here’s what you need to know before offering them.

-“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, Broker at Lev Capital, told Leverage.com.
+“A rent concession is essentially an adjustment by a property manager or a landlord owner of a building, which makes the lease terms more attractive to the tenant or prospective tenant,” Ethan Freilich, Broker at Lev, told leverage.com.

 Investors, property owners and landlords usually offer rental concessions in a sluggish market, when the longer a property or unit stays vacant, the more rental income they lose.